Justin-Insight/whistlersrun.com/content/boarding/_index.md

   enabled: true
   heading: Full-Service Equestrian Boarding in De Pere, WI
   body: >-
     <p>Let us make your boarding dreams come true!
-No matter the breed, size or
+No matter the breed, size or discipline of your horse, they'll be readily welcome and expertly cared for at Whistler's Run.</p>
-    discipline of your horse, they&rsquo;ll be readily welcome and expertly cared for at Whistler&rsquo;s Run.</p><p>You don&rsquo;t have to choose between good, better or best when you board with us.
-We offer one, all-inclusive boarding service for a monthly fee of $600.</p>
+    <p>We offer one, all-inclusive indoor boarding service for a monthly fee of $650 or an outdoor board option for $300.</p>
   button:
     enabled: true
     button_url: /#/